Children, Youth and Families

 Get things done for America!

-- Option to put qualified student loans in forbearance during your term with accrued interest paid upon successful completion.
+- Option to put qualified student loans in forbearance during your term with accrued interest paid (prorated) upon successful completion of the program.

 How to Join

-PASS accepts applications from until slots are filled for the service year beginning .
-If you are interested in helping youth and serving the community, please complete an application and email it with your résumé to Connie Bettin at firstname.lastname@example.org.
+PASS accepts applications until slots are filled for positions beginning .
+If you are interested in helping youth and serving the community, please complete an application and email it with your résumé to Bonnie Erickson at email@example.com.

 Upon receipt of the completed application, an informational phone call will be scheduled to tell you more about the program and the application process.